l-j-g/ASX_DB-t3a3/README.md

 - **Sign In**: Login and validation of existing users credentials
 - **Tickers Index**: List of companies that are tracked by the database
 - **Ticker Details**: View information about specific companies.

+### Features

+- A functioning application layer which runs with minimal errors
+- Models which define both required and nullable fields: e.g. all models have primary keys (required), tickers model has fields (e.g. marketcap which are nullable)
+- Full CRUD functionality:  Users can create accounts, update their details and delete their accounts.
+- Display in templated HTML of tabular & listed data retrieved from databases on the user index, ticker index and ticker info pages.
+- At least one query which performs aggregation: On a tickers info page the aggregate number of users that have added that company to their portfolio is displayed as "Total Followers"
+- Validation of Username and Password fields, as described above
+- 5 Database tables:
+    1. users: stores users account details
+    2. tickers: stores basic information about ASX listed companies
+    3. info: one-to-one relation stores detailed information about a ASX listed company
+    4. portfolios: many to many linkage table between users and tickers which stores which companies users have added to their portfolio.
+    5. usage: stores information about usage of the site (i.e how many logins have been recorded.) - This information is displayed on the homepage.
+- At least 3 queries that involve the selecting, filtering, grouping and ordering of data:
+    1. On the ticker index page each heading in the title can be clicked to sort the data by that category in either ascending or descending order.
+(8 queries)
+    2. If the user is logged in, on the ticker index page, the function to add or remove companies from the users portfolio (based on if the company is already in the users portfolio) is provided via queries to the database.
+    3. On a ticker info page a query is made to the portfolios table to find the username of all users who have added the ticker to their portfolio.
+- At least two join statements:
+    1. info: ticker information is joined to ticker table via one-to-one relationship
+    2. followers: tickers table is joined to users as 'followers' which lists what users have added the that company to their portfolio
+- A custom terminal command to output all data in the database to a .txt table: if the installation steps about have been followed, typing `flask db-custom export` will execute a postgresql `pg_dump` that will generate a text file that contains a series of SQL commands can be used to restore the database.

 ### Entity Relationship Diagram: